 N1: The cancer has spread to the regional nodes (pelvic or paraortic) lymph nodes.
 T3, T3a, and N1 are sometimes used interchangeably.

-Distant metastasis.
-The "M" in TNM system indicates whether the cancer has spread to other parts of the body.
+The "M" in TNM system indicates whether the cancer has spread to other parts of the body, called a distant metastasis.

 MX: Distant metastasis cannot be evaluated.